traefik-tech-blog/k8s-gateway-api/post.md

 At the present time, the Service APIs are not installed on Kubernetes clusters by default.
 Support for them depends upon a set of custom resource definitions (CRDs), and you should make sure these are installed before enabling support in Traefik.

-It's a safe bet to use the current released version 0.10:
+It's a safe bet to use the current released version, 0.10:

 ``` bash
 kubectl apply -k "github.com/kubernetes-sigs/service-apis/config/crd?ref=v0.1.0"